An official website of the State of Oregon

 In no particular order.
 Not all grants are currently open, tour the links below to learn more.

-USDA Grants and Loans Chart.
-Handy chart that shows all the USDA Grants available to which groups.
+A handy chart that shows all the USDA Grants available to which groups.

 Check out their website for the next opportunity.
 They fund about 30 programs each year

-.
 The Chef Ann Foundation presents Project Produce: Fruit and Veggie Grants for Schools.
 This grant is designed to help increase kids’ access to fresh fruits and vegetables and create experiential nutrition education when and where students make their food choices: in the cafeteria.
 The $2,500 one-year grants support food costs to incorporate school-wide fruit and vegetable tastings into the school's nutrition program.
 Grants will be determined on an ongoing basis depending on available funding.

 Family Engagement Materials & Instructions - Start here!
 Want to take your Farm to School program to the next level?
 Are you seeing kids respond well to garden education?
 What if there were materials and guidelines available to better engage their families?
 Well, here’s your one-stop-shop to find resources available to you so your programming is more holistic!

 A .gov website belongs to an official government organization in the United States.